rdmpage/data-citation-corpus/README.md

 ### Publishers

-Publishers of the journals in which citations were found are also identified using UUIDs, the top twenty of these are listed below, and names can be determined by comparing to the chart on the [corpus dashboard](http://corpus.datacite.org/dashboard).
+Publishers of the journals in which citations were found are also identified using UUIDs, the top twenty of these are listed below, and names can be determined by comparing with the chart on the [corpus dashboard](http://corpus.datacite.org/dashboard).

 |name | citation count | publisherId|